bluzeey/quiz-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This whatsapp clone is fully functional .
-For usage, just type any email address you want to send a message to.
+This quiz application is fully functional.
+It measures score and provides the correct answer as feedback

 <p align="right">(<a href="#top">back to top</a>)</p>